Zimerzel/Connect/README.md

 An App designed to help bring people back to human.
+(Currently Rebuilding Site Structure)

 ## User Story
 AS AN avid enviromental activist